cliang1/cliang/_posts/2024-04-21-Data-Structures-Writeup.md

 ![image](https://github.com/cliang1/cliang/assets/142470304/83a868f7-3635-450e-a799-b8c845bfe08c)

- - [ ] In the Chrome browser, show a demo (POST or UPDATE) gathering and sending input and receiving a response that show update.
-Repeat this demo showing both success and failure.

  - [ ] In JavaScript code, show and describe code that handles success.
 Describe how code shows success to the user in the Chrome Browser screen.
 Sucess will print a bolded sentence telling the user their predicted calorie burn as well as a fact abotu fitness to encourage the user to continue exerciseing.
 ![image](https://github.com/cliang1/cliang/assets/142470304/490d8cf5-f860-46b1-89d7-77e5a23d5af8)